-In addition, Figure 13b presents the UV-Vis spectra of collected aerosol droplets of both pure DEHS and dye solution #4 ( $10 \,\mu\text{g}\cdot\text{mL}^{-1}$ ) before and after UV exposure.
-The degradation of dye #4 after UV exposure is evidenced by noticeable changes in the maximum peak absorbance (specially at 497 nm for dye #4).
-While pure DEHS exhibits some spectral changes under UV irradiation, these changes are predominantly below 300 nm wavelength, with insignificant absorption changes above 400 nm.
-Therefore, the error introduced by using DEHS as the spectral baseline for determining dye degradation is considered negligible.
-Besides, it's worth noting that increasing the UV dose by extending droplet residence time in the exposure section is not ideal.
-Observations revealed that a longer residence time (59.8 s at a gas flow of 0.78 l·min-1) resulted in slightly droplets deposition on the quartz tube wall.
+In addition, Fig. 13b presents the UV-Vis spectra of collected aerosol droplets of both pure DEHS and dye solution no. 4 (10 $\mu$ g mL-1) before and after UV exposure.
+The degradation of dye no. 4 after UV exposure is evidenced by noticeable changes in the maximum peak absorbance (especially at 497 nm for dye no. 4).
+While pure DEHS exhibits some spectral changes under UV irradiation, these changes are predominantly below the 300 nm wavelength, with insignificant absorption changes above 400 nm.
+Therefore, the error introduced using DEHS as the spectral baseline for determining dye degradation is considered negligible.
+Besides, it is worth noting that increasing the UV dose by extending droplet residence time in the exposure section is not ideal.
+Observations revealed that a longer residence time (59.8 s at a gas flow of $0.78 \,\mathrm{L\,min^{-1}}$ ) resulted in slightly droplets deposition on the quartz tube wall.
 This occurrence reduces the collection efficiency by the low-pressure impactor and diminishes the UV radiation intensity entering the chamber.
-Therefore, it is recommended to adjust the UV dose by altering the power of UVC LEDs and limiting the sedimentation loss of aerosol droplets by using a vertical UV chamber in further study.
+Therefore, it is recommended to adjust the UV dose by altering the power of UV-C LEDs and limiting the sedimentation loss of aerosol droplets using a vertical UV chamber in further study.